natural-script/core/README.md

 #### B. The Extra goals:

-1. Making simple utilities to manage the databases.
+1. Making simple utilities to manage the databases programatically.

-2. Making one local file which contains all the HTML files, the JS libraries, the stylesheets and all the framework media files instead of downloading the resources from the cloud and wasting the data bundle.
+2. Making one local* file into which all the HTML files, the JS libraries, the stylesheets and all the framework media files has been bundled instead of downloading the resources from the cloud and wasting the data bundle.

 3. Asking before loading any media file ( Photo, Video or Audio ) from the cloud to avoid the unnecessary downloads which waste data.

-4. Storing all the already downloaded images, videos and audios locally as a BLOB to prevent them from downloading in the case if the user wants to visit or see them again.
+4. Storing all the already downloaded images, videos and audios locally as BLOBs to prevent them from downloading in the case if the user wants to visit, see or watch them again.

-5. Detecting nudes in any picture automatically before showing it, and warning the user if there are nudes found in that photo or blocking it completely if the child mode is activated.
+5. Detecting nudes** in any picture automatically before showing it, and warning the user if there are any nudes found in that photo or blocking it completely if the child mode*** is activated.

+6. Giving the website or web application the permissions to control the smart phone native features like toggling the flashlight and sending SMS messages.
+This feature is called Jste Instant Apps****.

+<em>* Available only in the case that Jste Manager has been installed properly and the visited site in http not https.
+Otherwise, you will be asked to use the live version instead.</em>

+<em>** An optional feature in the local version only and obligatory in the live version</em>

+<em>*** Available for the local version only</em>

+<em>**** Jste Manager app for Android is required</em>

-## What have been done:
+## What Have Been Done:

-### A. Translating HTML components.
+### A. Translating HTML Components.

 1. Image.